Q: What Batchsync is and what it does?

 To see if it is your firewall that is blocking access,

 turn it off temporarily and try connecting again.
 If you can connect

 successfully, then the problem is with your firewall settings.
 Check

-the firewall documentation to learn how to enable FTP access.
+the firewall documentation to learn how to enable FTP and SSH access.

 Q: When running a sync task, the sync task fails every time after sending the "LIST" command to the server.
 What's wrong?